docs

 |---|---|---|

 The cost difference is structural.
 Per-provider pricing reflects EHR-bundled platforms selling clinical licensing alongside billing.
 A billing company whose clients already have an EHR pays for features its team never opens.
-Growing from 35 to 60 providers on Tebra's mid-tier adds $2,475 to $3,750 per month; on Medi, the same growth adds $150 to $300 per month in EDI volume.
+Medi charges per client practice, so adding providers inside an existing client changes nothing on the invoice.
+Growing from 35 to 60 providers across the same 10 practices raises a per-provider bill by thousands a month; on Medi it adds $0 in platform fees and only incremental EDI volume.
+Adding a client costs the per-practice rate, with volume pricing available as the book grows.

 See Medi vs Tebra, Medi vs AdvancedMD, and Medi vs CollaborateMD for side-by-side detail.